Crossing integer spin resonance at VEPP-4M with conservation of beam polarization: Experimental results

-In contrast to the 'spin relaxation' runs, the storage ring mode with anti-solenoid field switched on was restored before every start of the RD procedure.
-This measure stops the non-resonant (radiative) depolarization process related to the contribution of strong longitudinal magnetic fields to spin-orbit coupling.
-An additional time of 385 seconds was required to restore the anti-solenoid field and, concurrently, to set necessary corrections in the collider magnetic structure.
-If the acceleration stops at the level of 1810 MeV with $P/P_0=0.81$ then the relative degree falls down to 0.74 in 385 seconds.
+In contrast to the `spin relaxation' runs, the storage ring mode with the anti-solenoid field switched on was restored before every start of the RD procedure.
+This measure stops the non-resonant (radiative) depolarization process related to the contribution of strong longitudinal magnetic fields to the spin-orbit coupling.
+An additional time of 385~s was required to restore the anti-solenoid field and, concurrently, to make necessary corrections to the collider magnetic structure.
+In accordance with the calculation, if the acceleration stops at 1810 MeV with $P/P_0=0.84$, then the relative degree falls down to $0.77$ in 385~s.
+In general, the estimated degradation of the depolarization jump $\Delta\sim P^2$ is $(P/P_ 0)^2\approx0.6$ in magnitude.

-According to the calculation, the degradation of the depolarization jump amplitude during acceleration makes about $(P/P_ 0)^2\approx0.5$.
-The measured values of three jumps in Fig.~\ref{fig:Jmp1810} are in the range $(0.85\div0.36)\%$ while the jumps measured at the 'auxiliary' energy and presented in Fig.~\ref{fig:JmpAux} make up $0.9\%$ and $1.2\%$.
-The accumulated experience in the calibration of energy by resonant depolarization at VEPP-4M says that the stability of a beam polarization degree obtained at VEPP-3 under the same controlled conditions, is at the level of $10-20\%$.
-Therefore, comparing the specified data, we can conclude that the experiment and the calculation are in satisfactory quantitative agreement.
+At the same time, the square root of the ratio of depolarization jumps measured in several runs before and after acceleration is $\sqrt{\Delta/\Delta_0}\approx 0.76 \pm 0.12$.
+Taking into account the above additional degradation of polarization during the anti-solenoid field recovery time, the result of the experiment to intersect an imperfection spin resonance at a rate of 2.4~MeV/s is characterized by the degree of polarization conservation $P/P_0=0.83\pm0.13$.
+Comparing all data in Fig.\ref{fig:Degree}, one can conclude that the experiment and the calculation are in satisfactory quantitative agreement.